kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 		  logseq.order-list-type:: number
 		- 3
 		  logseq.order-list-type:: number
-	- A lot of problems on the #EQAO test will require **Algebra** or Number Sense to solve. logseq.order-list-type:: number
+	- A lot of problems on the #EQAO test will require **Algebra** or **Number Sense** to solve. logseq.order-list-type:: number
+		- Describe what **Algebra** means in one sentence, using your own words. logseq.order-list-type:: number
+		- Describe what **Number Sense** means, in one sentence, using your own words. logseq.order-list-type:: number
+		- logseq.order-list-type:: number